GrahamBenHarper/bcdl/README.md

 Let's say you have a total of 1234 releases in your bandcamp account and you would like to build a local database containing all of these releases.
 You would use a command similar to this:

-`python bcdl.py --user email@here.com --password pass123word --update --max_albums 1300`
+`python bcdl.py --username email@here.com --password pass123word --update --max_albums 1300`

 Let's say a month has passed since you've last updated your local database, and you've since purchased a staggering 150 new albums.
 Rather than scanning your entire bandcamp collection again, a command like this can be utilized instead:

-`python bcdl.py --user email@here.com --password pass123word --update --max_albums 200`
+`python bcdl.py --username email@here.com --password pass123word --update --max_albums 200`

 ### Searching/downloading

 To search the local database of releases, you can use the `--search` flag followed by a keyword or phrase:

-`python bcdl.py --user email@here.com --password pass123word --search haircuts`
+`python bcdl.py --username email@here.com --password pass123word --search haircuts`

 This search will return all releases where the artist or album name contains the word "haircuts".
 The results are sorted by popularity, with the most popular release appearing first.
 Deeper search functionality is planned but not yet implemented.